-On this date in 1937 Evan Stanley Farrington died at age forty-six.
+On November 14, 1937 Evan Stanley Farrington died at age forty-six.
 Appropriately, the man who had been the Fort Worth school district’s director of physical education for fourteen years died after attending a football game.

 E. S. Farrington was born in Lewisville in 1891.
 He graduated from Baylor in 1912.